Irene Tsu: Early life and career

 She studied acting with Ned Maderino, Lee Strasberg and Peggy Feury and attended Los Angeles City College, UCLA Film School, and California State University, Los Angeles.

 In 1961, Tsu entered the Miss Chinatown USA beauty pageant on behalf of New York and won first place.

 On November 21, 1963, the evening before President John F. Kennedy was assassinated, Tsu's only appearance on Perry Mason was aired on CBS, as she played the role of defendant Juli Eng in "The Case of the Floating Stones."
-She made guest appearances on most of the other popular '60s-70s television shows such as I Spy, The Man From U.N.C.L.E., Voyage to the Bottom of the Sea, Family Affair, Mission: Impossible, "Wonder Woman" and The Wild Wild West.
-She was tested for, but didn't get the female lead of The Sand Pebbles.
+She made guest appearances on most of the other popular '60s–70s television shows such as I Spy, The Man from U.N.C.L.E., Voyage to the Bottom of the Sea, Family Affair, Mission: Impossible, My Three Sons, Wonder Woman, and The Wild Wild West.
+She was tested for, but didn't get, the female lead of The Sand Pebbles.

 In the 1960s, Tsu met Frank Sinatra in Miami, Florida where she was filming the "Chevron Island" commercials and Sinatra was filming Tony Rome.
 They dated for over two years.

-Tsu later married director Ivan Nagy in 1971.
+Tsu married director Iván Nagy in 1971, although they later separated.

 Later career

-From 1978 until 1989, Tsu was Chief Operating Officer and head designer for her own leisure apparel company, The IT Company/Irene Tsu Designs.
+From 1978 until 1989, Tsu was chief operating officer and head designer for her own leisure apparel company, The IT Company/Irene Tsu Designs.

-Since 1990 Irene has been a realtor for Coldwell Banker in Beverly Hills, California.
-She is a single mother to her daughter, Yasmine, and a yoga practitioner for more than 25 years.
-Irene studied for many years directly with yoga master Bikram Choudhury and is featured in both of his books Bikram's Beginning Yoga Class.
+Since 1990 Tsu has been a realtor for Coldwell Banker in Beverly Hills, California.

+A long-time yoga practitioner, Tsu studied with yoga master Bikram Choudhury and is featured in both of his books Bikram's Beginning Yoga Class.
 She taught at Bikram Yoga College in Encinitas, California.
 She teaches weekly yoga classes at the Bikram HQ in Los Angeles and for the Beverly Hills Department of Parks.

-In addition to these new ventures, Tsu has continued to act in TV and film roles over the years, although after she adopted her niece from China as her daughter, she concentrated primarily on being a mother.
+She is a single mother to her daughter, an adopted niece from China.